Good to know....

 - we usually eat lunch and dinner preferably at the same time, which means late!
-In summer we can easily have dinner at 9.30 pm, even when children are involved (at least in Rome and in the southern regions)
+In summer we can easily have dinner at 9.30 pm, even when children are involved (at least in Rome and in South regions)

 - We eat one kind of food at a time: only exception is the main course (fish or meat) with its side vegetables, but you never combine pasta and salad, for instance.

 - pizza doesn’t come pre-cut.
-And we order one pizza per person, it’s an individual dish, not something you share, at least not when you are sitting down in a pizzeria
+And we order one pizza per person, it’s an individual dish, not something you share, at least not when you are in a pizzeria sitting at a table.

 - salad is not served as an entrée, but as a side dish with the main course.
 And the only dressing option is olive oil, salt and – for those who like it – vinegar or lemon juice.
 This seasoning is personally done, the restaurant is never serving an “already dressed” salad.